 In emergency situations students can borrow up to €300 from the school.
 You must sign a promissory note stating that you agree to pay the loan back before you leave the program.
 Emergency money can be picked up Mon-Thurs.
 8:30 a.m. – 1 p.m.

 You also have the option of getting money wired to Italy in about 1-2 business days through Western Union.
 Find Western Union locations.

-If you are a victim of pick-pocketing in Italy, you will need to file a denuncia (police report) at the Polizia di Stato on via zara, 2.
-The report is translated into English.
+If you are a victim of pick-pocketing in Italy, you will need to file a denuncia (police report) at the Questura (or Polizia di Stato) on Via Zara, n.
+2. The report will be translated into English.
 In the event you need to cancel your credit card and are low on cash, follow the emergency procedures above.

+File a police report (denuncia) as cited above.
 Contact the nearest consulate or embassy.
-You need to bring your denuncia (police report) with you.
+You will need to take your denuncia (police report) with you.
 Copies of your passport were made during orientation, make sure you always have a copy.